Sowing and planting

 Sweet peas need training and tying in to their supports to encourage them to climb and make a good display.

-Pinch out the leading shoots on plants such as Chrysanthemum and Helianthus to encourage bushy plants.
+Pinch out the leading shoots on chrysanthemums and sunflowers to encourage bushy plants.
 However, if tall thin sprays are preferred, they can be left un-pinched, perhaps removing a few buds (known as ‘disbudding’) to encourage larger blooms.

 Liquid feed plants in containers every two to four weeks.